Jahongir2007/signel/README.md

-# ResignJS 🔮
+# Signel.js 🔮

 A **lightweight reactive JavaScript library** for building interactive DOM applications with minimal boilerplate.
-Inspired by Vue and React, ResignJS makes arrays, inputs, and tabs fully reactive while keeping your code simple and readable.
+Inspired by Vue and React, Signel.js makes arrays, inputs, and tabs fully reactive while keeping your code simple and readable.

 ---